zignd/mackenzie-what-comes-in-goes-out/README.md

 # mackenzie-what-comes-in-goes-out

-What comes in, goes out! is an educational game that aims at teaching kids the importance of properly going to the bathroom for themselves and basic hygiene.
+What comes in, goes out! is an educational game that aims at teaching kids the importance of properly going to the bathroom by themselves and basic hygiene.
 The game is a project for the "Algoritmos e Programação II" class at the Mackenzie Presbyterian University.

 ## Technical description